Hossein-Bg/Breast-Cancer-Classification-NeuralNetwork-/README.md

 After training, the model's performance metrics will be displayed, including accuracy, precision, recall, and F1 score.

 ## Acknowledgments
 * The Breast Cancer Wisconsin (Diagnostic) Data Set is courtesy of Dr. William H. Wolberg, W. Nick Street, and Olvi L. Mangasarian.
-Details can be found here.

 Feel free to modify and expand upon this project as needed.